-The TCP server statistics contain information about connections where the AX3000 is acting as a server (lpd, rtty and rcmd).

-The TCP client statistics contain information about connections where the AX3000 is acting as a client (telnet, tty, rdp, ica and vnc).
+- TCP server: contains information about connections where the AX3000 is acting as a server (lpd, rtty and rcmd). - TCP client: contains information about connections where the AX3000 is acting as a client (telnet, tty, rdp, ica and vnc).

 These statistics show the following: